 A member of the Cabernet family, Chile produces the majority of Carménère wines available today.
 Considered part of the original six red grapes of Bordeaux, as the Chilean wine industry grows, more experimentation is being carried out on Carménère’s potential as a blending grape, especially with Cabernet Sauvignon.

-The grape itself is very neutral, with its flavours influenced by oak and terroir (the landscape and geology in which it is grown).
+The grape is very neutral, with its flavours influenced by oak and terroir (the landscape and geology in which it is grown).
 Cool climates produce a medium to light body with green plum, apple, and pear flavours.
-Warmer places create more citrus, peach, and melon tastes, while very warm regions bring out fig and tropical fruit notes.
+Warmer places create more citrus, peach, and melon tastes, while warm regions bring out fig and tropical fruit notes.

 Primarily a red wine grape variety grown in South West France, Malbec is increasingly known as an Argentine varietal wine and is grown around the world.
 It ripens mid-season and can bring deep colour, ample tannin, and a plum-like flavour to claret blends.

-A white wine grape variety commonly used in dessert wines from Austria, Bulgaria, Romania, Croatia and Serbia as well as dry wines from Alsace and Hungary.
+A white wine grape variety commonly used in dessert wines from Austria, Bulgaria, Romania, Croatia and Serbia, as well as dry wines from Alsace and Hungary.
 First cultivated in Alsace by the Loire grower Moreau-Robert in 1852, Muscat Ottonel is believed to be a cross of Chasselas with Muscat de Saumur.

-Pinot Grigio / Gris
+Pinot Grigio / Pinot Gris